- What is the waiting time for a ceremony?

 Children aged 16 years and over are legally required to attend their citizenship ceremony and take the citizenship pledge in order to become an Australian citizen.
 Children under the age of 16 are not legally required to take the citizenship pledge, however are welcome to attend the ceremony and are encouraged to take the citizenship pledge where possible.

-If you have lost your citizenship certificate you must contact the Department of Immigration and Citizenship to arrange for a replacement.
+If you have lost your citizenship certificate you must contact the Department of Home Affairs to arrange for a replacement.

-For information on eligibility and how to apply for Australian citizenship, please contact the Department of Immigration and Citizenship:
+For information on eligibility and how to apply for Australian citizenship, please contact the Department of Home Affairs website

 For further information and dates of the next Citizenship Ceremony contact the CEO’s Executive Assistant, Mrs Debbie Brown.